TooAngel/screeps/doc/CodeBase.md

 ## Developing on test server

 To setup a test server with multiple bots.
-This will prepare the server and start everyting in a docker compose environment and can be stopped with CTRL-A
+This will prepare the server and start everyting in a docker compose environment and can be stopped with CTRL-C

 - `npm run setupTestServer`